dtheras/Reading/Mirrors for citizens/About.markdown

 # About

-A collection of essays that go under Mirrors for Citizens, a theological counter to the paralell category for princes.
+A collection for the opposite purpose of those for princes.